ht0324/ht0324.github.io/_posts/2025-01-12-Karpathy-gpt.md

 **Residual Connections: Essential for Stability**

-Residual connections aren't just nice-to-have—they’re critical.
-They allow gradients to flow freely, preventing problems with vanishing gradients.
+Residual connections are essential in allowing gradients to flow freely, preventing problems with vanishing gradients.
 Transformers’ depth would be severely limited without them.

 **LayerNorm vs. BatchNorm**

 Layer Normalization works better than Batch Normalization for Transformers because it normalizes across features, not batches.
 It stabilizes gradients across sequences, which BatchNorm struggles to handle.
-I appreciated this insight—subtle but important.
+I appreciated this subtle point.

 ---

 ### Final Thoughts

 Building GPT from scratch, even on a tiny dataset, clarified a lot of my confusion about Transformers.
-It demystified how queries, keys, values, attention, and normalization layers come together.
-It also showed me the importance of small implementation details like masking and residual connections, which can seem trivial at first glance but make or break the entire architecture.
+It clarified how queries, keys, values, attention, and normalization layers come together.
+It also showed me the importance of small implementation details like masking and residual connections, which can seem trivial at first glance but still matter.

-Overall, Karpathy’s video made GPT’s internal workings clear and intuitive—definitely a valuable learning experience.
+Overall, Karpathy’s video made GPT’s internal workings clear and intuitive.
+It was a useful learning experience.